 This gene encodes a coiled-coil protein that plays a role in multiple processes including cytoskeletal organization, cell signaling and neuron migration, outgrowth and maintenance.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene, and a pseudogene of this gene is located on the long arm of chromosome X. [provided by RefSeq, Mar 2012]

 GeneCards Summary for NDEL1 Gene

 NDEL1 (NudE Neurodevelopment Protein 1 Like 1) is a Protein Coding gene.
 Diseases associated with NDEL1 include congenital nervous system abnormality and miller-dieker lissencephaly syndrome.
-Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+Among its related pathways are Beta-Adrenergic Signaling and Reelin Pathway (Cajal-Retzius cells).
 GO annotations related to this gene include protein complex binding and beta-tubulin binding.
 An important paralog of this gene is NDE1.

 UniProtKB/Swiss-Prot for NDEL1 Gene